-9 Year 10 Year 11 Year 12

-e 9 Science Chemistry Chemistry
+Year 7 Year 8 Year 9 Year 10 Year 11 Year 12 Chemistry Science 7 Science 8 Science 9 Science 10 Chemistry 1&2 Chemistry 3&4

-VCE Pathway 1&2 3&4

 VCE CHEMISTRY UNITS 3&4

 To study this subject it is strongly recommended that you have achieved very good results for Units 1 and 2 Chemistry.
 Units 3 and 4 Chemistry is not accessible at Whitefriars without prior satisfactory completion of at least one of Units 1 and 2.